ornlu-is/ornlu-is.github.io/content/posts/overengineering_adventures_1.md

 https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md
 ```

 So a bunch of stuff happened.
 At least `microk8s` told us what happened instead of making all of these operations under the hood which means that now we have the pleasure of figuring out what the hell just happened!
 On line 1, `microk8s` seems to just be searching for the repository with the desired add-on and line 2 begins the process of enabling it.
 This is where the fun really begins.
-The first step in enabling the Kubernestes dashboard is, on line 3, is to search for a repository for the `metrics-server` and begin enabling it on line 4.
+The first step in enabling the Kubernetes dashboard is, on line 3, is to search for a repository for the `metrics-server` and begin enabling it on line 4.

-Each Kubernetes node has a kubelet which is responsible for managing pod deployments and instructing the container runtime to start or stop containers are required, and the `metrics-server` scrapes resource metrics from each existing kubelet and exposes them in the Kubernetes API server via the metrics API to be used by the Horizontal and Vertical Pod Autoscalers (HPA and VPA).
+Each Kubernetes node has a kubelet which is a service responsible for managing pod deployments and instructing the container runtime to start or stop containers are required, and the `metrics-server` scrapes resource metrics from each existing kubelet and exposes them in the Kubernetes API server via the metrics API to be used by the Horizontal and Vertical Pod Autoscalers (HPA and VPA).
 It should be noted that its purpose is not to serve as a monitoring solution, its metrics are to be used by HPA and VPA, but the metrics it collects do show up in the Kubernetes dashboard, so that is why it is has to be enabled.
 It is only after the `metrics-server` is enabled that `microk8s` will begin creating the objects required to enable the dashboard.

 To access the dashboard, run `microk8s dashboard-proxy`, which outputs:
 ```plaintext